petercz1/video_reformatter/README.md

 Feel free to criticize/comment on my (lack of) understanding.

-Hence I wrote the following to recursively find all video files on my usb, then check the contents for both video and audio formats, then run ffmpeg to convert the codecs/containers where necessary.
+Hence I wrote the app to recursively find all video files on my usb, then check the contents for both video and audio formats, then run ffmpeg to convert the codecs/containers where necessary.

 ## requirements